In active development · First households signing on · Fire season 2026Introducing CIVIC by GNOSIS — for Newfoundland & Labrador

 A plan that exists before the storm.

-A council clerk can put together a province-compliant emergency plan in a single sitting — not a six-month consultant engagement.
+A council clerk can put together a province-ready emergency plan in a single sitting — not a six-month consultant engagement.
 Hazards.
 Contacts.
 Mutual aid.
 The households that need looking after first.
 Done.

 Guidance